River Valley Medical Assistants take the World by Storm...

 MTTC 101 CNC I – G & M Code Programming 3

 MTTC 102 Blueprint Reading with GD & T 3

 MTTC 105 Introduction to Inspection 3

 MTTC 205 Advanced Inspection and Lean Manufacturing 3

 Total Credits 28

-All graduates of the nine-week education program will be awarded 28 credits towards an Associates Degree in General Studies from RVCC, as well as a Certificate of Completion in Advanced Machine Tool Technology.
+All graduates of the nine-week education program will be awarded 28 credits towards an Associate Degree in General Studies from RVCC, as well as a Certificate of Completion in Advanced Machine Tool Technology.

 NOTE: Students must complete all nine-weeks of coursework.
 Because this is a highly integrated, full-time program, prior experience or machine tool education cannot be applied as a substitute for any of the courses.
-Descriptions for all courses can be found in the River Valley Community College’s catalog here.
+Descriptions for all courses can be found in the River Valley Community College’s catalog.

 The STAR program coursework is a 40 hour per week (Monday – Friday) program for nine full weeks.
 Holidays are determined by the sponsoring employers and are announced at the beginning of the program.
 Hours are typically 7:30AM – 3:30PM, or 8:30AM to 4:30PM.

 All instructors are fully qualified to educate the students in the competencies required for successful completion of the STAR Advanced Machine Tool Technology Program.